Learn about symptoms and options for managing early menopause caused by cancer treatment or preventive surgery.

 Menopause

-During reproductive years, a woman’s ovaries produce hormones, such as estrogen and progesterone.
+During reproductive years, the ovaries produce hormones, such as and progesterone.
 They help prepare the body for pregnancy, and also play other roles in health and wellness.
-During natural menopause, as a woman ages, these hormones decrease gradually, leading to menopausal symptoms.
+During natural menopause, these hormones decrease gradually, leading to menopausal symptoms.

 Premenopausal women who have surgery that removes their ovaries will experience young-onset menopause.
 Certain chemotherapy treatments can also cause early menopause.
-The menopause experience is different for every woman, but typically, young-onset menopause causes more intense symptoms and side effects than natural menopause.
+The menopause experience is different for everyone, but typically, young-onset menopause causes more intense symptoms and side effects than natural menopause.

 Many of the menopause symptoms can be improved with hormone replacement therapy.
 Research has shown that hormone replacement therapy after young-onset menopause is safe for most women who have never had cancer.